Zwyx/minimal-terms-of-use-and-privacy-policy/README.md

 no guarantees that they always will be safe, secure, or error-free, that they will function without disruptions, delays, or imperfections or content will be accurate, current and complete.

+## [Optional part: include if users can submit content] Content standards

+You must not submit content that is illegal.

+Takedown requests can be sent to **<your-contact-information>**.

 ## Links to third-party content